 Once again it’s one of those weeks where we’ll all over the place.
-After stenciling the floor in the master bath and closet, eking out some seasonal craftiness, and hanging extra thick crown in Clara’s room we’re now in the midst of sealing the stenciled floors, completing the canopy wall in Clara’s room, ripping up the old carpeting on our stairs, and not-so-patiently waiting to grout the sunroom tile floor as soon as things dry up out there (Mother Nature is playing a cruel joke on us with all of this rain).
+After stenciling the floor in our bath and closet, eking out some seasonal craftiness, and hanging extra thick crown in Clara’s room we’re now in the midst of sealing the stenciled floors, completing the canopy wall in Clara’s room, ripping up the old carpeting on our stairs, and not-so-patiently waiting to grout the sunroom tile floor as soon as things dry up out there (Mother Nature is playing a cruel joke on us with all of this rain).
 And in the middle of it all, we got this question that I thought would be interesting to think about.
 So here we go.

 Q: Do you two ever make painting mistakes?
 I feel like I’m always choosing the wrong color, or even worse, not picking anything at all because I’m so intimidated to make the wrong choice.
 After all these years of painting walls, trim, doors, ceilings, and even floors, do you have any tips for me?
 I’d love a roundup of paint mistakes you’ve made and what they taught you, mostly just to see if I can save myself from a similar fate!
 If you don’t have time to address this I understand, but I would really appreciate the help.
 And so would my walls :) – Marta F.

 A: Generally we like to think of ourselves as having an okay eye for picking paint colors.
 We usually go into things with a clear vision for what we want, can typically pick colors quickly and confidently (our typical method is to hold swatches up in the room we’ll be painting and observe them in different lighting situations), and we’ve been known to buy a few test pots whenever we can’t make a choice based solely on the swatches.
 But we’re certainly not immune to making bad calls when it comes to paint selection.
 And actually, those missteps have been great learning experiences.
 So thanks for the question, Marta.
 Here are…